 To top it all off, it’s one of the cheapest models on the market that while still having the quality we look for in our top list.
 A great buy.

-This 10,000 BTU Whynter model is another great little runner.
+This 10,000 BTU Whynter model is a great little bull dog of an AC.
 While it doesn’t have any ‘special modes’ like the Black and Decker, it runs quietly enough by itself.

-While it’s not the snazziest of models, it’s got a bit of charm to it, and the air ducts glide open by themselves very smoothly.
+It’s not the snazziest of models, but it’s got plenty bit of charm to it, and the air ducts glide open by themselves very smoothly.
 Very cool.

-One area where this model really shines is in its low cost, and energy efficiency.
+One area where this model really shines is in its low cost and high energy efficiency.
 It’s been designed specifically for minimal energy consumption.
 So you can leave it running with no qualms about harming the environment.. or your electric bill.